Positive del Pezzo Geometry: Numerical Experiments

 \section{Numerical Experiments}

 We now turn to the numerical solution of likelihood equations.
 See (\ref{eq:loglike2}) for a tiny example.
 In this section, each item is labeled as Experiment, to highlight the experimental nature of our investigation.
-The main result is the computation of the Euler characteristic for $Y(3,8)$.
+Our computation yields a lower bound for the Euler characteristic for $Y(3,8)$.

 A complex variety $X$ is {\em very affine} if it is a closed subvariety of an algebraic torus $(\C^*)^m$.
 The {\em log-likelihood function} on $X$ is the logarithm of a monomial with unknown exponents: